-Stomatitis refers to inflammation of the mucous membrane of the mouth, including the inner aspect of the lips, cheeks, gums, tongue and throat.
+Stomatitis is inflammation of the mucous membrane of the mouth, including the inner aspect of the lips, cheeks, gums, tongue, and throat.
 It is a type of mucositis.
 It can be acute or chronic, mild or serious.

 Inflammation of the vermilion of the lips is known as cheilitis, inflammation of the tongue is glossitis, inflammation of the gums is gingivitis, and inflammation of the back of the mouth is pharyngitis.

 Stomatitis results in pain, stinging, and soreness.
 It can present with:

 - Oral dysaesthesia (numbness)

 - Burning mouth syndrome – soreness despite normal appearance.

 Stomatitis can be due to injury, infection, allergy, systemic or skin disease.
 Most commonly, it is due to:

 - Viral infection